Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

 Vogel moves us into a closer engagement with environmental thinking that exposes us to new ways of making responsibility.
 There is no easy way to engage with environmental matters; new knowledge and new forms of organizing are required (Lousley, 2014).
 Postenvironmentalism, however, can benefit from a more practical assessment of what responsibility actually implies – and could be transformed into.

 We turn to valuation studies to enrich the critical capacities of postenvironmentalism with a more situated approach.
 Based on seminal contributions of this interdisciplinary field of studies (Dewey, 1939; Dussauge, et al., 2015; Lamont, 2012), we understand responsibility as a quality that has to be brought forward – as a value that has to be given.
 Whilst it is important to recognize different values, it is equally important to understand the process by which they are produced.
-We suggest analyzing this production by drawing on the notion of dis/assembling value, an approach developed to attract attention to the ‘centre’ as well as the ‘peripheries’ of the action of valuation (Greeson et al., in press).
+We suggest analyzing this production by drawing on the notion of dis/assembling value, an approach developed to attract attention to the ‘centre’ as well as the ‘peripheries’ of the action of valuation (Greeson et al., 2020).
 It is a very pragmatic approach that is keen on emphasizing the particular materialities of certain valuation processes.
-Thinking in terms of assemblages (DeLanda, 2006) helps us attune the different pieces of the built environment (Vogel, 2015), and how to take the messy arrangements and the constantly changing dynamics seriously.
+Thinking in terms of assemblages (DeLanda, 2006) helps us attune to the different pieces of the built environment (Vogel, 2015), and how to take the messy arrangements and the constantly changing dynamics seriously.
 Attuning to the dis/assembly shapes our perspectives on the study of value-production in the following ways:

 Crucial to this approach is also to recognize the multiplicity of values being produced, with value orders perhaps competing against each other (or co-existing).